rmd6502/homelightsapp/README.md

 # homelightsapp
 Control MQTT lights

-More to come, incliding hopefully a youtube video!
+More to come, including hopefully a youtube video!